Rajpratik71/opscode-summit-2013-wiki/Tuesday-E-1600.md

 Pete has been working with Julian to create FreeBSD boxes for use with Test Kitchen: https://github.com/opscode/bento  Test Kitchen will soon magically be able to pull down FreeBSD boxes.

+Has anyone tried writing a driver?
+Ideas for drivers - zones, chroot & FreeBSD jails - a fully-contained environment.

+BOSH - Helpful for deploying CloudFoundry

+Neat trick  - you can use ERB templates in your .kitchen.yml to handle multiple platforms.
+[Miah has an example of this technique in her .kitchen.yml files](https://github.com/miah/chef-redis/blob/master/.kitchen.yml)

 ## What will we do now?
 What needs to happen next?